-*Legoland Florida provided me with two adult tickets in exchange for a review.
+*Legoland Florida provided me tickets in exchange for a review.
 All opinions are 100% my own.

 As Florida natives, I couldn’t believe we’d never been to Legoland with our kids.
 I mean, we are Disney people through and through but it’s nice to explore what else the Sunshine State has in store right?
 That’s exactly why I was so excited when the boys started loving legos and playing with them more and more.
 Now that I knew they were into Legos it was time to take them to Legoland!

 I started by visiting their website and checking out the deals.
 They always have great deals so look on there first!
 It can be a little overwhelming for a first timer so when I got confused I simply picked up the phone and talked to the customer service.
 They were very helpful and really nice.
 We couldn’t book at the new Legoland Hotel because it was booked but we were able to get a great price for one of their Partner Hotels.

 Staying at either the Legoland Hotel or a partner hotel gives you the same benefits of entering the park prior to opening (Bonus Brick Time aka Early park access) so it’s something to consider for sure.
 We loved being able to walk in at 9:30 am instead of the regular 10:00 am.
 That extra half hour really made a difference!
 I also found that there are not that many options for hotels in the Winter Haven area so you are better off staying at one of the options on their site or you’ll have to stay much further away.